techidaily/site-games-able/source/_posts/digging-deep-into-downloading-minecraft-dungeons.md

 5. Navigate to the root directory and then to**games/com.mojang/minecraftWorlds.**
 6. Paste the map folder.

  Done!
 Your Minecraft map should now show up in the game.
-Alternatively, you could also skip having to navigate on your phone by[moving the files from your computer to your Android device](https://www.makeuseof.com/tag/5-ways-to-get-data-from-your-desktop-to-your-android/) .
+Alternatively, you could also skip having to navigate on your phone by [moving the files from your computer to your Android device](https://www.makeuseof.com/tag/5-ways-to-get-data-from-your-desktop-to-your-android/) .

 ## How to Install Minecraft Maps on iOS (Bedrock)